acrn-project/acrn-project.github.io/_posts/2018-08-15-network-virtualization-in-acrn.markdown

 <br>

-# Architecture
+# Architecture of Network Virtualization
 <br>

-Following figure 1 shows the network virtualization architecture in ACRN.
+Sending the network data on UOS to the outside requires lots of modules working together.
+It involves UOS network stack, virtio-net frontend driver, ACRN hypervisor, VHM module in SOS, ACRN device model, SOS network stack, bridge, tap device, igb driver and so on.
+Figure 1 shows the network virtualization architecture in ACRN.
+This figure links many necessary network virtualization components together for easy understanding.
+The green components are part of ACRN solution while the gray components are part of Linux kernel.

 <br>